p-j-smith/lipyphilic/docs/reference/analyses.rst

 There are two transformations available in `lipyphilic`:

-1. :class:`lipyphilic.transformations.no_jump`, which prevents atoms from jumping across periodic boundaries.
+1. :class:`lipyphilic.transformations.nojump`, which prevents atoms from jumping across periodic boundaries.
 This is useful when calculating the lateral diffusion of lipids.
 2. :class:`lipyphilic.transformations.center_membrane`, which can take a membrane that is split across periodic boundaries, make it whole and center it in the box.

 See :mod:`lipyphilic.transformations` for full details on these transformations including how to apply